LadyAelita/5e-n1300/en_US/Pages/Rules/Adventuring/Travel.md

 ## Mounts and vehicles

 Characters can ride **mounts** instead of going by foot.
 This only gives an advantage when going at the **combat** or **dash** pace, where the mount's speed is used instead of the characters' speed.
-In such case, it is the **mounts** that are subject to the respective **hours until exhaustion** limit, using **their** Constitution modifier, while the characters are treated as if they were travelling at merely a **fast** pace and are only limited by the regular 10 hours.
+In such case, it is the **mounts** that are subject to the respective **hours until exhaustion** limit, using **their** Constitution modifier, while the characters are treated as if they were traveling at merely a **fast** pace and are only limited by the regular 10 hours.

 **Hint:** A good mount will likely have a combat speed **twice as fast** as your characters and a **Constitution modifier** of **+1**, while **undead** mounts don't get exhausted at all.